fmExcense/compositeurdigital.github.io/en/bank_simulator.md

 # Mortgage simulator

-Simulate a mortgage with varying parameters.
+Simulates a mortgage with editable parameters.

-## Use in Compositeur Digital
+## Interaction in the Compositeur Digital

-Find the mortgage tha suits you by varying the following parameters:
+Create the simulation that matches the customer's need by modifying the following parameters:
 - loan amount (changes monthly payments)
 - duration (changes monthly payments)
 - loan rate (changes monthly payments)